Saudi man sentenced to death over terror crimes, treason

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The accused was referred to the court, which issued a verdict confirming his guilt and sentencing him to death as a discretionary punishment.
+The accused was sent to court, where a verdict was issued confirming his guilt.
+He was then sentenced to death as a discretionary punishment.
 The ruling was upheld by the Specialised Criminal Court of Appeal and the Supreme Court, and a royal order was then issued to enforce the verdict.

 The authority said they made this announcement to affirm the Kingdom's commitment to maintaining security, achieving justice, and making sure to punish all those who attempt to harm the Kingdom's national security.